-Restriction on period of office for former member of old commission

-- 29 (1) This paragraph applies if a person who is a Commissioner is a former 35 member of the old commission. - (2) The period for which the person is to hold office (apart from this subparagraph) is reduced so far as necessary to ensure compliance with the five year rule. - (3) The five year rule is that the total of the following must not exceed five 40 years - (a) the period or periods for which the person holds office as Commissioner, and

-- (b) the period or periods for which the person is a member of the old commission. - (4) Sub-paragraph (3)(a) and (b) does not include any period for which the person is also Her Majesty's Commissioner for Public Appointments. - (5) Sub-paragraph (3)(b) does not include any period for which the person is also head of the old commission.

-Audits of recruitment policies and practices

-- 30 (1) This paragraph applies in relation to an audit under article 4(3) of the 1995 Order or the 1991 Order that is started, but not completed, before the coming into force of section 2 of this Act. - (2) So far as the audit is within the Commission's function under section 14 of this Act, the Commission may continue and complete the audit.

-Requirements to publish recruitment information

-31 Any requirement under article 4(4) of the 1995 Order or the 1991 Order imposed before the coming into force of section 2 of this Act must be complied with notwithstanding the revocation of the Order by Part 2 of this Schedule.

-Appeals by civil servants

-- 32 (1) This paragraph applies in relation to an appeal under article 4(5) of the 1995 Order or the 1991 Order that is made, but not determined, before the coming 20 into force of section 2 of this Act. - (2) The Commission may continue with and determine the appeal and paragraphs (a) to (c) of article 4(5) of the 1995 Order or the 1991 Order (as the case may be) continue to apply accordingly. - (3) For this purpose it does not matter if Chapter 1 of this Part of this Act does 25 not apply to the appellant or any party mentioned in article 4(5)(b) of the 1995 Order or the 1991 Order (as the case may be). - (1) This paragraph applies in relation to a matter occurring before the coming into force of section 2 of this Act which could have been made the subject of an appeal under article 4(5) of the 1995 Order or the 1991 Order immediately 30 before the coming into force of that section. - (2) The Commission may hear and determine an appeal in relation to the matter and article 4(5) of the 1995 Order or the 1991 Order (as the case may be) is to apply accordingly. - (3) For this purpose it does not matter if Chapter 1 of this Part of this Act does 35 not apply to the appellant or any party mentioned in article 4(5)(b) of the 1995 Order or the 1991 Order (as the case may be).
+That is a free control remaining to the civil service commission Restr rictio n on period of office for former member of old commission 29 (1) This paragraph applies if a person who is a Commissioner is a former member of the old commission.
+(2) The period for which the person is to hold office (apart from this subparagraph) is reduced so far as necessary to ensure compliance with the five year rule.
+(3) The five year rule is that the total of the following must not exceed five years- (a) the period or periods for which the person holds office as Commissioner, and (b) the period or periods for which the person is a member of the old commission.
+(4) Sub-paragraph (3)(a) and (b) does not include any period for which the person is also Her Majesty's Commissioner for Public Appointments.
+(5) Sub-paragraph (3)(b) does not include any period for which the person is also head of the old commission.
+Audi ts of recruitment policies and practices 30 (1) This paragraph applies in relation to an audit under article 4(3) of the 1995 Order or the 1991 Order that is started, but not completed, before the coming into force of section 2 of this Act.
+(2) So far as the audit is within the Commission's function under section 14 of this Act, the Commission may continue and complete the audit.
+Requ irem ents to publish recruitment information 31 Any requirement under article 4(4) of the 1995 Order or the 1991 Order imposed before the coming into force of section 2 of this Act must be complied with notwithstanding the revocation of the Order by Part 2 of this Schedule. Арре als b y civil servants 32 (1) This paragraph applies in relation to an appeal under article 4(5) of the 1995 Order or the 1991 Order that is made, but not determined, before the coming into force of section 2 of this Act.
+(2) The Commission may continue with and determine the appeal and paragraphs (a) to (c) of article 4(5) of the 1995 Order or the 1991 Order (as the case may be) continue to apply accordingly.
+(3) For this purpose it does not matter if Chapter 1 of this Part of this Act does not apply to the appellant or any party mentioned in article 4(5)(b) of the 1995 Order or the 1991 Order (as the case may be).
+33 (1) This paragraph applies in relation to a matter occurring before the coming into force of section 2 of this Act which could have been made the subject of into force of section 2 of this Act which could have been made the subject of an appeal under article 4(5) of the 1995 Order or the 1991 Order immediately before the coming into force of that section.

+(2) The Commission may hear and determine an appeal in relation to the matter and article 4(5) of the 1995 Order or the 1991 Order (as the case may be) is to apply accordingly.
+(3) For this purpose it does not matter if Chapter 1 of this Part of this Act does not apply to the appellant or any party mentioned in article 4(5)(b) of the 1995 Order or the 1991 Order (as the case may be).